 - Maximum benefit insurance.
 Similar to time-limited policies, except the division is financial rather than to do with timing.
 The policy will pay out up to a predetermined figure.

 - Lifetime insurance.
 Your pet will be covered by a specified amount of insurance money, refreshed each year, for the rest of its life.

 Of course, the policy you choose is up to you.
 Whilst lifetime insurance if perhaps the natural inclination as it is the most comprehensive – it should be understood that with more cover comes more expense.
-Beagles are quite a healthy breed and may not require regular medical treatment, but of course this is a generalisation.
+When compared to other breeds, beagles are quite a healthy breed and may not require regular medical treatment, but of course this is a generalisation.
 All dogs get sick, and, unfortunately, all dogs can be involved in accidents.